Statistics list working as a personal trainer as the 18th most rewarding career in the United States.

 As a certified trainer, you need to keep educating yourself.

-Not only is this a good way to keep your skills and knowledge sharp, its actually a mandatory requirement.
+Not only will this keep your skills and knowledge sharp, but it’s also actually a mandatory requirement.

 When it comes to PT certs, you will need to renew your credentials every couple of years or so, depending on the criteria of your given cert.

-In between the recertification period, you will need to rack up credits that display your continued engagement with your work as a trainer.
+In between the recertification period, you must rack up credits that display your continued engagement with your work as a trainer.

-These credits, known as continuing education units, or CEUs, are gained through participating in sanctioned activities relevant to health and fitness practice.
+These credits, known as continuing education units, or CEUs, come from participating in sanctioned activities relevant to health and fitness practice.